 Arabic Music: The Golden Age

-I think it's safe to say that this article wouldn't be complete without at least one mention of the Golden Age of Arabic Music.
-I am referring of course to the period which started from around the end of World War 1 and lasted for almost 50 years.
+We think it's safe to say that this article wouldn't be complete without at least one mention of the Golden Age of Arabic Music.
+We are referring of course to the period which started from around the end of World War 1 and lasted for almost 50 years.

 A detailed explanation of the Golden Age of Arabic Music would require a whole essay in itself.